blish-hud/blishhud.com/docs/user/troubleshooting.md

 Restarting Blish HUD should remove the black background and allow it to be transparent on top of the game like it is intended.

+*If using an AMD card, please check the graphics panel and ensure no post processing effects such as sharpening are being applied.*

 #### **Possible Solution 2**

 - Ensure you have transparency effects turned on in your Windows settings.
 - Ensure you have the latest version of your graphics card drivers installed.
+- Ensure you don't have other overlays such as the Discord overlay enabled.

 ### 2. Dragging windows creates a trail behind them